lostb1t/replex/README.md

 - Merge movies and shows from hubs on home.
 - Remove watched items from hubs in home and library recommended
 - Choose between hub styles, shelf (default) or hero.
-- Plex doesnt apply user restrictions to hubs and recommandarions. this proxy fixes that so you can have unique rows for every user.
+- Plex doesnt apply user restrictions to collection hubs/recommendations. this proxy fixes that so you can have unique rows for every user.
 - Works on every client!

 Make sure you have collections/recommended rows with the same name in both movies and shows (aka trending) as it will be merged by name.